 This enhanced security is something that’s very much needed, especially in a climate where cyberattacks are rife in 2021.
 Having better resilience in networks and encryption for record-level data security can now be executed without failure.

-Blockchain can arrange the interchange between the internal and external supply chain.
-It can create a secure, auditable and shareable record between the manufucaturer and customer.
+In regards to aerospace, blockchain can arrange the interchange between the internal and external aerospace supply chain.
+It can create a secure, auditable, and shareable record between the manufacturer and the customer.

 For aerospace engineers, the innovative technology that is automation, can provide many benefits to an engineer’s role.
 Automation can be a great help in increasing efficiency.
 Any automated process put in place can operate 24/7.
 That means whilst the engineers have clocked out for the day, progress can still be made on their tasks.